Collection-based Raku Documentation

 , and produce a progress status bar for the longer stages.

-mkdir ~/My-Local-Raku-Documentation
+mkdir ~/raku-collection

-cd My-Local-Raku-Documentation
+cd raku-collection

 Raku-Doc Init